-Shots fired on LA police car
+Shots fired on Los Angeles police car; no one hurt

 Los Angeles — A man fired a rifle at two Los Angeles officers in a patrol car, but no one was injured in the attack that comes amid tension nationwide between police and protesters rallying against their tactics.